 Temperature is the most crucial factor for pomegranate shelf-life because pomegranate fruits are perishable in nature, so an optimum temperature is required for long-term storage.

-Marketing is done with the help of an agent or broker whereas own marketing is possible only at a low production level.
+Marketing is done with an agent or broker’s help, whereas own marketing is possible only at a low production level.

-In domestic markets, Pomegranate fruits can make a sale at the wholesale rate of 60 to 80/kg fruits whereas in distance market it gets higher price 90 to150/kg fruits.
+Pomegranate fruits can make a sale at the wholesale rate of 60 to 80/kg fruits in domestic markets, whereas in the distance market, it gets a higher price of 90 to150/kg fruits.